ben-barbier/WP-Splash-Image/readme.txt

 * add feedback form

 = 0.7 =
-* add option for close automaticly the splash image
+* add option to close automatically the splash image
 * Restrict the range of selectable dates

 = 0.6.1 =